MikeCostarella/SchoolMachineAPI/README.md

 * Remove a hard file references inside of RestaurantReviews.API nlog.config.
 * Remove 4 warnings in the repository layer because of asynchronous development issues.
 (Need more research there.)
 * Toughen up the TestInitialize method of the repository data integration tests
-* Add CORS restricitons perhaps to the controlle
+* Add CORS restricitons perhaps to the controller
 * Add user authenitcation and authorization to the controller actions
 * Add a base test class to factor duplicated behavior
 * Refactor the services into microservice solutions